gutibran/dot-files/README.md

 # dot-files
-Configurations files for various tools that I use such as Neovim, shells (Bash, Zsh, PowerShell), etc.
+Configurations files for various tools that I use such as Neovim, shells (Bash, Zsh, PowerShell), Linux desktop rices, etc.